psycopg/psycopg2/doc/src/extras.rst

 The |hstore|_ data type is a key-value store embedded in PostgreSQL.
-It has been available for several server versions but with the release 9.0 it has been greatly improved in capacity and usefulness with the addiction of many functions.
+It has been available for several server versions but with the release 9.0 it has been greatly improved in capacity and usefulness with the addition of many functions.
 It supports GiST or GIN indexes allowing search by keys or key/value pairs as well as regular BTree indexes for equality, uniqueness etc.